krzemienski/awesome-from-stars/README.md

 * [anandslab/auto-traefik](https://github.com/anandslab/auto-traefik): Support files to automatically setup Socket Proxy, Traefik, and fetch LE SSL certificates.
 * [GodsScion/Auto_job_applier_linkedIn](https://github.com/GodsScion/Auto_job_applier_linkedIn): Make your job hunt easy by automating your application process with this Auto Applier
 * [AIHawk-FOSS/Auto_Jobs_Applier_AI_Agent](https://github.com/AIHawk-FOSS/Auto_Jobs_Applier_AI_Agent): Auto_Jobs_Applier_AI_Agent aims to easy job hunt process by automating the job application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.
-* [sunrise2575/AutoAVS](https://github.com/sunrise2575/AutoAVS):  Automated Audio, Video, Subtitle Tool (ffmpeg 벌크 인코딩 툴)
 * [thehemi/AutoCoder](https://github.com/thehemi/AutoCoder): GPT-4 powered code tool with no token limits.
 Works on repos or files.
 Can cleanup, optimize, comment, convert languages and more
 * [withfig/autocomplete](https://github.com/withfig/autocomplete): IDE-style autocomplete for your existing terminal & shell
 * [sunhailin-Leo/AutoConfigShellScript](https://github.com/sunhailin-Leo/AutoConfigShellScript): Automatically compile and configure ffmpeg, Python 3.7.2(default), PyAV, OpenCV, Keras, Tensorflow(CPU Mode) and other relative environment.
 * [mli/autocut](https://github.com/mli/autocut): 用文本编辑器剪视频
 * [cbbrowne/autodoc](https://github.com/cbbrowne/autodoc): PostgreSQL Autodoc - dumps a Postgres schema in several useful documentary forms
 * [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture): AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.
-* [microsoft/autogen](https://github.com/microsoft/autogen): A programming framework for agentic AI 🤖 (PyPi: autogen-agentchat)
+* [microsoft/autogen](https://github.com/microsoft/autogen): A programming framework for agentic AI 🤖 PyPi: autogen-agentchat Discord: https://aka.ms/autogen-discord Office Hour: https://aka.ms/autogen-officehour
 * [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT): AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 * [thecookingsenpai/autogpt-gui](https://github.com/thecookingsenpai/autogpt-gui): A graphical user interface for AutoGPT
 * [Dogtiti/AutoGPT-Next-Web](https://github.com/Dogtiti/AutoGPT-Next-Web): 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用